llikethat/ComfyUI-SAM4DBodyCapture/docs/DEBUG_REFERENCE_v0.5.0.md

 If continuing this work in a new chat:
 1. Upload this document
 2. Upload the latest debug build zip (or source)
-3. State: "Continue implementing debug10 for SAM4DBodyCapture skeleton overlay"
+3. State: "Continue implementing SAM4DBodyCapture skeleton overlay"

 ---